-Staying alive in the wild include emergency shelter building.
+Staying alive in the wild you must learn emergency shelter building.
 The Debris Hut is an example of a survival shelter that can be built without saw or ax.
-All you need is an abundance of debris at hand.
+All that is needed is an abundance of debris at your shelter location.
 Make sure the spot you choose for your debris hut is plentiful in leaf litter.
 The lack of leaf debris will make this shelter useless in wet and wintry conditions.
 Emergency survival shelter training will prepare you.

-Some shelters can be built with no tools.
+Some shelters can be built using no tools.
 These are important survival skills to learn.